Spandy12/Riverus-Assignment/README.md

 # Files:

+The assignment_riverus folder contains the taining and testing data.

 lr_model.pickle and rf_model.pickle files contain the trained Logistic Regression and Random Forest models respectively.

 riverus-spandan-assignment.ipynb contains the source code for the assignment.